-Hello new year!
-Goodbye old negative thoughts from last year.
+Hello, new year!
+Goodbye, old negative thoughts from last year.
 (I know, I know, we’re already two weeks in, but it’s all still new to me.)
 Learning to let go of old crappy thoughts and limiting beliefs has been a lifelong process.
 But, I’m a change maker.
 I love improving.
 You could kinda say I’m addicted to it.
-Which is why I’m so excited for my intention in 2018 — rebuild!
+This is why I’m so excited about my intention in 2018 — rebuild!
 This means, of course, that I’ll be all about the affirmations this year.
 More than ever.

 When you’re tired of negative thoughts and limiting beliefs, you just want to clear out the brain clutter.
 So consider this a brain declutter and installation of shiny new thoughts.

 Affirmations make you aware of your thoughts, and when you make them a part of your regular routine, they’ll help you to defeat your fears, doubts, and anxieties.